AldairZP/ignition-sdk-examples/perspective-component/web/README.md

  'entry' point of the package.
 All components intended to be usable at runtime must be exported from this root index, otherwise it may get 'pruned' from the final javascript file.
  * *dist/* - the `distribution` or `build output` directory.
-It's created and populated with the result of your typescript --> webpack bundling.
+It's created and populated with the result of your typescript --> Vite bundling.
 May be safely deleted, will be recreated on next build.

 ## Usage ##